MicrosoftDocs/OfficeDocs-O365ITPro/Office365-SmallBusiness/grow-your-small-business/grow-your-small-business.md

 ms.assetid: e540a435-e3c5-4c7c-a116-2eb638827a7f
 description: "Learn about features in Office 365 that help your boost your business, read about industry content, and find out what's trending."
 ---
-# Grow your small business with Office 365
+# Build your small business with Office 365

 <ul class="panelContent cardsW">